Chia-Network/chia-docs/docs/farming/pool-farming.md

 :::

-### How does difficulty affect farmer's netspace calculation?
+### How does difficulty affect farmer's space calculation?

 As difficulty goes up, a farmer does less lookups and finds less proofs, but does not receive more points per unit of time.
 Imagine this scenario: Obtaining 10 proofs a day with difficulty 1 for a k32, is equivalent to obtaining 1 proof a day with difficulty 10.
 As a pool server, you prefer to receive 1 proof a day per K32 with difficulty 10.
-This is why we allow pool servers to set a minimum difficulty level to reduce the number of proofs each farmer needs to send to prove their netspace.
+This is why we allow pool servers to set a minimum difficulty level to reduce the number of proofs each farmer needs to send to prove their space.

 ### How do you identify the farmer that submitted partial proofs?